Lesbian is a difficult word. It has too many syllables. It’s a word full of aggressive buzzes and ugly bumps.

 I fought hard for my power.
 I’m proud of it.
 I embrace every ugly difficult buzzing bumpy syllable of what I am, and I am honored to be counted with the generations of women who came before me and discovered the power of their own “no,” back when women could be arrested or beaten or thrown out of their homes for saying “no.”

 Trust me when I say that I know my own mind.
 I’m not queer, I’m a lesbian– and no, you can’t watch.

-Having visited the comment section of an article on a popular website for “queer women” quite recently, I think it’s safe to say that certain people feel excluded or upset whenever lesbians decide to create anything for ourselves or whenever we talk about our specific experiences as women who are solely attracted to other women and who have no interest in being with men.
+Having visited the comment section of a popular website for “queer women” quite recently, I think it’s safe to say that certain people feel excluded or upset whenever lesbians decide to create anything for ourselves or whenever we talk about our specific experiences as women who are solely attracted to other women and who have no interest in being with men.

 Lesbians, gay men, bisexuals, trans people, and even certain heterosexuals are deemed “queer.”
 It is the favored term because it removes most of the distinctions between members of each group and as such, people in the “queer community” who hold privilege over others are spared from having to acknowledge it.

 Talking about the struggles that you face as a lesbian is strongly frowned upon in queer spaces.
 “You’re just being mean and divisive.”
 Pointing out the fact that gay men can have misogynistic attitudes towards women in the community is bad and can earn you the label of “man-hating dyke.”
 Pointing out the fact that a bisexual person who is dating someone of the opposite sex has access to certain benefits that lesbians and gay men don’t have is even worse.
 And insisting that lesbians have a right to bodily autonomy, that our level of “progressiveness” cannot be measured by whether or not we would potentially have sex with members of certain groups might as well be blasphemy.